learn-bioinformatics/why_use_github/README.md

 # How and Why to Use GitHub for Your Research

-Resources and powerpoint slides from the Learn Bioinformatics Chat on April X 2022, titled "How (and why) to use GitHub for your research"
+Resources and powerpoint slides from the Learn Bioinformatics Chat on May 5th 2022, titled "How (and why) to use GitHub for your research"

 ### Repository structure